JSD2022/JSD2022.github.io/index.md

 ### Upload poster

 You need to upload your posters before the 6th of June and presentations before the 17th of June from [here](https://drive.uca.fr/u/d/165f51bbf9ec46308243/).
+The password is in the email we sent you.
 Please respect the following nomenclature **pos_LASTNAME_firstname.pdf** for the poster and **pres_LASTNAME_firstname.pdf** for the presentation.

 ## Prize